Reset a VPN gateway or a connection

 Gateway reset

-A VPN gateway is composed of two VM instances running in an active-standby configuration.
+A VPN gateway is composed of two virtual machine (VM) instances running in an active-standby or active-active configuration.
 When you reset the gateway, it reboots the gateway, and then reapplies the cross-premises configurations to it.
 The gateway keeps the public IP address it already has.
 This means you won't need to update the VPN router configuration with a new public IP address for Azure VPN gateway.

-When you issue the command to reset the gateway, the current active instance of the Azure VPN gateway is rebooted immediately.
-There will be a brief gap during the failover from the active instance (being rebooted), to the standby instance.
-The gap should be less than one minute.
+When you issue the command to reset the gateway in active-standby setup, the current active instance of the Azure VPN gateway is rebooted immediately.
+A brief connectivity disruption can be expected during the failover from the active instance (being rebooted), to the standby instance.

 Connection reset